 Race with the Devil (1975)

-Fronted by Peter Fonda and Warren Oates, the film is an intense mix of car chases, action, and horror all rolled into one.
-It follows two vacationing couples terrorized by a satanic cult and end up running for their lives across Texas.
+Fronted by Peter Fonda and Warren Oates, the film is an intense mix of car chases, action, and horror rolled into one.
+It follows two vacationing couples that are terrorized by a satanic cult and end up running for their lives across Texas.
 Race with the Devil was shot on location in Bandera, Castroville, Leakey, San Antonio, and Tarpley, Texas.

 All the Boys Love Mandy Lane (2006)